 Yes.
 With the Messages resource URI, you can send and receive messages containing up to 1,600 characters in standard GSM encoding, or up to 670 if Unicode characters are used.
 These long SMS are called concatenated messages.

 Sending outbound concatenated SMS

 Concatenated messages are supported when sending to all major US/Canada carriers except for US Cellular, who do not support concatenated SMS.
-In addition, many smaller US/Canada carriers also support concatenated messages.
+Many carriers worldwide as well as many smaller US/Canada carriers also support concatenated messages.

-Twilio will auto-segment long SMS messages with a special header, which mobile carriers can use to reassemble the segments on the destination handset.
+When sending concatenated SMS, Twilio will auto-segment long messages with a special header, which mobile carriers can use to reassemble the segments on the destination handset.
 Thus, concatenated SMS can appear as one single message on the receiving device.

 Refer to our FAQ for how pricing works for outbound concatenated messages.